-COURSE: YEAR 11 ENGLISH EXTENSION COURSE NO: 11150 COURSE: YEAR 12 ENGLISH EXTENSION 1 1 unit of study fo r each of Year 11 and Year 12 Prerequisites: (a)English (Advanced) (b)Year 11 English Extension is a prerequisite for English Extension Course 1 (c)English Extension Course 1 is a pre and co-requisite for English Extension 2 Exclusions: English (Standard); English Studies; English (ESL) COURSE DESCRIF PTION In the Year 11 English (Extension) Course, students explore how and why texts are valued in and appropriated into a range of contexts.
+Course: Year 11 English Extension Year 12 English Extension 1 Course Number 11150 1 unit for each of Year 11 and Year 12 Prerequisites:

+In the Year 11 English (Extension) Course, students explore how and why texts are valued in and appropriated into a range of contexts.
 They consider why some texts may be perceived as culturally significant.

 In Year 12 English Extension Course 1, students explore ideas of value and consider how cultural values and systems of valuation arise.

+The course has one common section: Module: Texts, Culture and Value.

+Students will also undertake a related research project on a text of their choice.

-MAIN TOPICS CO OVERED Year 11 Extension CourseYear 12 English Extension Course 1The course has one common section: Module: Texts, Culture and Value.The course has two sections.
-Students must complete the common module and one study from the five electives offered: • Module: Literary Worlds (common module) • Elective (select ONE) PARTICULAR COURSE REQUIREMENTS In the Year 11 English (Extension) Course students are required to examine a key text from the past and its manifestations in one or more popular cultures.
+The course has two sections.
+Students must complete the common module and one study from the five electives offered:

+- Module: Literary Worlds (common module) - Elective (select ONE)

+In the Year 11 English (Extension) Course students are required to examine a key text from the past and its manifestations in one or more popular cultures.
 Students also explore, analyse and critically evaluate different examples of such appropriations in a range of contexts and media.

-Year 12 English Extension Course 1 requires the study of at least three prescribed texts and supplementary material (as outlined in the prescribed text list).
+Year 12 English (Extension) Course 1 requires the study of at least three prescribed texts and supplementary material (as outlined in the prescribed text list).